 - Tabs/Dividers/Manila Folders: 110# index

 While undoubtedly important, the weight of paper isn't the only variable capable of affecting printing.
 It's also worth noting differences in color, finish and size.

-Nowadays, you can buy paper in just about any color you can imagine.
+You can buy paper in just about any color you can imagine.
 Most paper suppliers carry a standard stock of pastels (blue, yellow, green, pink, goldenrod, purple, salmon, cream, turquoise and gray), brights (blue, green, yellow red, pink, orange, gold and purple) and neutrals (tan, cream, buff and ivory).
-Keep in mind, printing on colored paper can alter how different colors and shades of toner show up.
+Keep in mind, printing on colored paper can alter how different colors and shades of toner appear.

-Paper finishes alter texture as well as appearance.
+Paper comes in various types of finishes or textures.
 Here are some of the standard paper finishes as described by The Paper Hub:

 - Embossed finishes produce a raised appearance on the paper.
 Common types of embossed finishes are linen, laid and felt.